IAA-InvCodes/P-MILOS/README.md

 #### Profile files (.fits)

-P-MILOS can be fed with data cubes containing the Stokes profiles observed over the whole field of view.
-This is the usual way of inverting data from narrow-band filter imagers such as CRISP.
+P-MILOS can be fed with data cubes containing the Stokes profiles observed over the entire field of view.
+This is the usual way to invert measurements from narrow-band filter imagers such as CRISP.

 The data cubes must be written as 4-dimension arrays in FITS format, with one cube containing one spectral scan.
-The four dimensions correspond to the number of rows, the number of columns, the number of observed wavelengths, and the number of Stokes parameters.
-These dimensions can appear in any order.
-The exact order is specified in the FITS header by means of the keywords CTYPE1, CTYPE2, CTYPE3 and CTYPE4.
-P-MILOS follows the SOLARNET standard:
+The four dimensions correspond to the two spatial coordinates (x, y), the wavelength axis, and the polarization axis.
+The array thus has (n_x, n_y, n_lambdas, n_stokes) elements.
+The four dimensions can appear in any order.
+The exact order is specified in the FITS header by means of the keywords CTYPE1, CTYPE2, CTYPE3 and CTYPE4, according to the SOLARNET standard:

   -  **HPLN-TAN** indicates a spatial coordinate dimension
-  - **WAVE-GRI** indicates a wavelength dimension
+  - **WAVE-GRI** indicates the wavelength axis
-  - **STOKES  '** indicates the Stokes parameter dimension
+  - **STOKES  '** indicates the Stokes parameter axis

-The following example corresponds to a data cube with the x-spatial coordinate in the first dimension, the y-coordinate in the second dimension, the wavelength in the third dimension and the polarization in the fourth dimension.
+The following example corresponds to a data cube with the x-spatial coordinate in the first dimension, the y-spatial coordinate in the second dimension, the wavelength axis in the third dimension and the polarization axis in the fourth dimension.

 ```
 CTYPE1  = 'HPLN-TAN'